Site is currently undergoing updates

 WHY WE ARE NEEDED?

 The number of deaths by drowning in the UK is still unacceptably high.
-And it’s not just at the coast – 62% of drownings happen inland in rivers, canals, lakes, reservoirs and quarries.
-Of these deaths, many of the victims never intended to enter the water and a staggering 83% of them were male.
+And it’s not just at the coast – 60% of drownings happen inland in rivers, canals, lakes, reservoirs and quarries.
+Of these deaths, many of the victims never intended to enter the water and over of them were male.

 Inland open waters, such as rivers, canals, lakes, reservoirs and quarries continue to be the leading locations with 62 per cent of deaths (N=168)